List of Learning Research Projects Plans for 2023-24

 • Timeline: January 2022 - present

-Sage 230 Active Learning Classroom Technology, Chemistry Learning Outcomes, and Accessibility Concerns
+Active Learning Classroom Technology, STEM Learning Outcomes, and Accessibility Concerns Among Student Athletes

 • Faculty Fellow: Dr. Amy Petros